section-engineering-education/engineering-education/content/articles/updating-spatial-database-via-flask-restful/index.md

 It is also a source of income for the developers because users can be charged for using the API.

-So, building an API that can update spatial records can serve as a spatial data bank that allows users to perform CRUD operations on spatial data accessible from mobile, web and desktop apps by sending requests to our server.
-All we need to do is to write a documentation on how they can use it.
+Building an API that can update spatial records can serve as a spatial data bank that allows users to perform CRUD operations on spatial data accessible from mobile, web, and desktop apps by sending requests to our server.
+All we need to do is to write documentation on how they can use it.

 The code in this tutorial is available on [this GitHub repo](https://github.com/isaiaholadapo/api-geodatabase).